 When you drive through the little, northeast town of Royston, you'll see larger-than-life paintings of baseball great Ty Cobb on downtown buildings.
 They look like they were done by an admiring artist from a different time.
 The problem is, Cobb was born in Tiny Narrows, Ga., though he moved to Royston at an early age and played ball for the semi-pro Royston Reds.

-In any case, Cobb - had he been a golfer - would certainly have liked the Highland Walk course because of its difficulty.
-The course, part of the Victoria Bryant State Park, is easily the most difficult in the state park system.
+In any case, Cobb -- had he been a golfer -- would certainly have liked Victoria Bryant State Park Golf Course because of its difficulty.
+The course is easily the most difficult in the state park system.

-Highland Walk is 6,407 yards from the tips, with a slope rating of 131.
+Victoria Bryant State Park G.C. is 6,407 yards from the tips, with a slope rating of 131.
 It's been softened somewhat, including new tee boxes on No. 12 and 17 for ladies and seniors.
 Long carries aren't the only hurdles.
 Aside from the 28 sand bunkers and numerous grass bunkers, the fairways are sloping and tend to kick wayward, even accurate, tee shots into deep rough.
 The greens are difficult to read.

-Victoria Bryant State Park has 25 camp sites.
+Stay and play: Victoria Bryant State Park has 25 camp sites.
 Contact the park at (800) 864-7275.

-Playing the Georgia Veterans Memorial Golf Course near Cordele may be one of the few opportunities the traveling golfer/Civil War buff will have to indulge both disparate passions.
+Playing the Georgia Veterans Memorial golf course near Cordele may be one of the few opportunities the traveling golfer/Civil War buff will have to indulge both disparate passions.

 Cordele is just south, off Interstate-75, of the Andersonville National Historic Site.
 Andersonville was the notorious Confederate military prison, where nearly 13,000 prisoners died from poor conditions, starvation, malnutrition and exposure.